provisit come in

 This is why Provisit Come In is ideal for ...

 Provisit Come In is ideal for this group: the plan is a comprehensive private health insurance solution, offers complete coverage, is significantly cheaper than standard private health insurance or statutory health insurance for high earners, and meets all requirements for visas and residence permits.
-At the same time, it can be taken out flexibly—even before entering the country—making it perfect for highly qualified professionals above the BBG threshold.
+At the same time, it can be taken out flexibly—even before entering the country—making it perfect for highly qualified professionals above the JAEG threshold.

 There are specific national visas for self-employed activities (e.g., self-employment visa).
 Requirements include proof of a viable business model, sufficient funds to cover living expenses, and comprehensive health insurance (not tourist or travel insurance).
 Provisit Come In meets these requirements, as it is a comprehensive private health insurance policy that is expressly approved for longer-term stays and offers secure, visa-compatible coverage for self-employed persons.